Shafqat Rasool

 At the University of Northampton, everything we do, from funded trips to paid internships, is to give you everything you need to make a difference when you leave.

 Whatever your ambitions, we’re here to help you to achieve them.
-We’ll support you to identify the skills you’re learning during your engineering course, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
+We’ll support you to identify the skills you’re learning during your engineering degree, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
 We’ve created the Northampton Employment Promise because we are so confident that if you focus on your studies and complete one of our awards you’ll be highly employable by the time you graduate.
 Putting you in a great position to secure employment or continue your studies.

 To check out the full list of perks, visit our Student Perks page or dedicated International Perks page.